stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:program.manager@stlartworks.org'
 ---

-FALL 2016 Apprenticeship applications are now OPEN!
+FALL 2016 Apprenticeship applications are now CLOSED.
+Applications for Spring 2017 will open in December 2016.

 Young creatives (14 - 18 years old) in the St. Louis metro area can earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.